nubank/state-flow/README.md

 # StateFlow

-A redesign of Postman using a state monad in the backend for building and composing flows.
+An integration testing framework using a state monad in the backend for building and composing test flows.

-The StateFlow library aim to provide an alternative, more compositional way in which one could implement postman-like integration tests.
+The StateFlow library aim to provide a compositional way in which one could implement integration tests.
 The main advantage of this approach is to reduce coupling between test steps and allow for more reusability and composability of flows.

-For an in-depth explanation of the internals, check https://wiki.nubank.com.br/index.php/Busquem_Conhecimento_-_tech_talks#Monadic_Postman (it might be a bit outdated).

-**Do I need to understand monads?**
-No. But if you want to, you can read https://github.com/nubank/nu-algebraic-data-types/blob/master/README.md, which also points to some other interesting references.

 ## Using flow